 There are 4 main Dwarven Clans in Scardova: Rockbiter, Kegsplitter, Silvermight, and Fireforge.

 - Rand Silvermight: Shield Captain and Quartermaster of Wintersholm

 In the time of the Magi, the Elves were a divided people.
 Some were among the ruling elite; powerful wizards and sorcerers who bent the land to their will.
-Others retained their intimate connection to the Feywild, and continued to live in forests as skilled woodmen.
+Others retained their intimate connection to the Feywood, and continued to live in forests as skilled woodmen.
 For centuries, each side lived in relative peace, respecting each others’ ways of life in the interests of racial harmony.
-As the Magi became more arrogant in their power, rifts began to appear between the elves of the forest and those who chose the ways of the arcane.
+As the Magi became more arrogant in their power, rifts began to appear between the Elves of the forest and those who chose the ways of the arcane.
 Greedy for more power, the Magi began to harvest the forests with impunity, destroying what they could not use.
-The elves’ sacred groves were destroyed in misguided attempts to discover the source of their power.
+The Elves’ sacred groves were destroyed in misguided attempts to discover the source of their power.
 When Alm’s uprising began, the forest Elves’ leadership had already realized that their brethren’s arcane might had become a perversion of the natural order.
 They quickly joined the ranks of Alm’s forces, hoping to preserve the groves that remained, and stop the Magi’s destruction of nature.
 At home in the wild, the forest Elves served Alm’s army as skilled scouts, trackers, and archers.
 By the time the magi were defeated, almost none of the sacred forests remained, and so they joined Alm on his journey Northward.

 Today, the Elves of Scardova have mostly settled into the southern forests, establishing several small towns and villages with groups of human hunters and rangers.
 They serve in all the branches of the Church, and the current head of the Keepers is an Elf who has held the position for nearly a century.